QuorumDMS/ftp-srv/README.md

 __Default:__ `"ftp://127.0.0.1:21"`

 #### `pasv_url`
-The hostname to provide a client when attempting a passive connection (`PASV`).
+This must be the external IP address where the FTP Server in bind as `ftp-srv` provides this IP address as part of the response to the FTP Client when a `PASV` command is received in the attempting of a passive connection.
+Reference [PASV verb](https://cr.yp.to/ftp/retr.html#pasv).
 If not provided, clients can only connect using an `Active` connection.

 #### `pasv_min`